School of Education

 Advising after Admission

 Included with the offer of admission is information about mandatory spring orientation sessions for new majors, led by a departmental advisor.
-Sequencing of, and registration for, required Athletic Training classes will be addressed at these meetings.
-Students will be authorized to register for Kinesiology courses after the orientation meetings are completed.
+Sequencing of coursework and enrollment in Kinesiology courses will be addressed at these meetings.
+Students will be authorized to enroll in Kinesiology courses after the orientation meetings are completed.
 Upon formal admission to the program, advising about the major will be provided by the Department of Kinesiology.
 Majors are required to meet with the departmental advisor at least once per semester.